selendra/selendra-explorer/backend/README..md

 ```

 ## Overview
-This API provides access to blockchain data including blocks and transactions.
+This API provides access to blockchain data including blocks, transactions, accounts, and contracts.
 All endpoints return JSON responses and support standard HTTP methods.

 ---